White Tulip

-"White Tulip" is the 17th episode of the second season of the American science fiction drama television series Fringe.
+"White Tulip" is the 18th episode of the second season of the American science fiction drama television series Fringe.
 It follows a scientist (Peter Weller) in his quest to time travel back and save his fiancée, while the Fringe team investigates the consequences of his actions, and Walter (John Noble) struggles to tell his son Peter (Joshua Jackson) he was stolen from the parallel universe as a boy.

 The episode was co-written by J.H.
 Wyman and Jeff Vlaming, and was directed by Thomas Yatsko.
 Wyman later stressed the importance of "White Tulip" in the show's evolution, calling it a "mythalone" because its elements were designed to create the ideal episode to satisfy both new and hardcore viewers.
 Elements from this episode, in particular the idea of the white tulip as a sign of forgiveness, would be reused in later episodes.

 It first aired in the United States on April 15, 2010 on Fox to an estimated 6.624 million viewers.
 It received positive reviews, and earned a nomination for Outstanding Sound Editing For A Series at the 62nd Primetime Emmy Awards.
 It was ranked the best episode of the entire series by Entertainment Weekly, while IGN and Den of Geek ranked it as the second best.

 Plot

 Walter (John Noble) struggles with writing a letter to Peter (Joshua Jackson) to explain the events from 1985 that led Walter to bring Peter to his universe from the parallel one.
-As he contemplates the final letter, he and the rest of the Fringe team are called to investigate several dead bodies in a passenger car of a train.
+As he contemplates the final letter, he and the rest of the Fringe team are called to investigate several dead bodies in the passenger car of a train.
 Walter, after being told the victims' personal electronics were drained of power, suspects someone drew energy from both the people and their devices' batteries.
 They trace the man responsible to MIT astrophysics professor Alistair Peck (Peter Weller), and enter his residence to search for clues, finding evidence that Alistair was studying time travel.
 Alistair arrives while the Fringe team is there, and activates a mechanism on his body, causing him to travel back in time.

 Alistair reappears on the train at the same point in time as his previous travel, again having drained the people aboard it, and alters his behavior to avoid another encounter with the Fringe team.
 However, when they are brought to investigate this time, they have a feeling of déjà vu and find other evidence that points to Alistair, and determine that he is trying to go back in his personal time line ten months prior to May 18, 2009 in order to prevent the death of his fiancée in a car collision.
 Alistair is found at his MIT office.
 Walter, having read through Alistair's writings on time travel, offers to go in and talk to Alistair first before the armed officers attempt to seize him.